blacklightpy/vaultofknowledge/Understanding Buoyancy.md

 - If the bottom has no pressure to form a difference, there is no buoyancy.
 For example, in suction cups.
 - But why is the water at the bottom pushing upwards?
 	- Pressure is the volumetric energy of the particles in the fluid
+	- Technically, you can apply this to solids too, as energy per unit volume is the normal force per unit area.